JackyWeng526/RTEM_Hackathon_idea/README.md

 We intend to investigate the interactions between chiller plants and AHUs and further discuss the optimal strategy for balancing indoor human comfort and energy conservation of HVAC system.

-At first, we can take a look at HVAC system data.
+At first, we can take a look at datasets of HVAC systems.

+### Chiller water system

 *Timeseries data of chilled water temperature.
 (TCHS: Supply chilled water temperature; TCHR: Return chilled water temperature)*
 ![TCH_Data](https://github.com/JackyWeng526/RTEM_Hackathon_idea/blob/main/docs/Chilled_Water_Temp_Timeseries.PNG)